AliSafari-IT/asafarim/ASafariM.Clients/asafarim-blog/docs/React/Redux/Redux-Basic-Example.md

 3. **Normalize Complex State**: Use normalized state structure for collections of items.
 4. **Avoid Deep Nesting**: Keep state structure flat for easier updates.
 5. **Use Selectors**: Create reusable selectors for accessing and computing derived state.

+## Explore the Live Example

+Visit our [ASafariM Bibliography application](https://bibliography.asafarim.com) to see Redux in action.
+The application demonstrates all the concepts discussed in this guide, including:

+- Redux store configuration
+- Async thunks for API calls
+- Error handling with retry mechanisms
+- TypeScript integration

+For more information on data fetching patterns, check out our [useFetch hook documentation](/asafarim-blog/docs/React/Hooks/useFetch) and [API data handling guide](/asafarim-blog/docs/React/Basics/handle-data-from-api).